 Insulin therapy plays a crucial role in managing your blood sugar and can help you prevent diabetes complications.

-You may need to take a single type of insulin or a combination of multiple types of insulin throughout the day.
-This depends on several lifestyle factors, your diet, and how well your blood sugar is controlled between meals.
+You may need to take a single type of insulin or a combination of multiple types throughout the day.
+This depends on lifestyle factors, your diet, and how well your blood sugar is controlled between meals.

 Try not to inject your insulin in the same exact place on your body every time.
 This is to prevent a condition called lipodystrophy.
 In lipodystrophy, the fat under the skin either breaks down or builds up and forms lumps or indentations that can obstruct insulin absorption.

 For mealtime insulin, it’s best to consistently use the same part of the body for each meal.
-For example, you can inject in your stomach prior to breakfast, your thigh prior to lunch, and your arm prior to dinner.
+For example, you can inject your stomach before breakfast, your thigh before lunch, and your arm before dinner.

-Clean your skin with cotton dipped in alcohol or an alcohol pad before you inject yourself.
+Clean your skin with cotton dipped in isopropyl alcohol, an alcohol pad, or soap and water before you inject yourself.
 Wait 20 seconds for the area to dry before you inject.
 This helps avoid infections.

 You should also wash your hands thoroughly with soap and warm water before you handle any needles.

 Your insulin treatment involves much more than injecting insulin.
-You need to check your blood sugar level regularly using a blood glucose monitor.
+You need to check your blood sugar level regularly using a blood glucose monitor or a continuous glucose monitor.
 The constant need to test your blood sugar can feel like a burden, but it’s a crucial part of your diabetes care plan.